microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

    >**Note:** Please press the Run again if the output tab does not print the records

-## Step 3.
+## Task 3.
 Deploy client Power App

 1. Navigate to https://make.powerapps.com/.
 On **Welcome to Power Apps** select your **Country/Region (1)** click **Get Started (2)**.